- iMovie Complete Tutorial

 The movement of the camera can greatly affect your shot while utilizing a slow shutter speed.
 You can prevent camera shake by setting your camera on a still surface or using a tripod.

-Any kind of light whether it is neon sign or city light play an important role in zoom effect.
+Any kind of light whether it is a neon sign or city light plays an important role in the zoom effect.
 Lights can produce stunning effects if they are applied effectively.